arguement/w6_are_them/README.md

 This is a project build for the league of future economist

+this is built to be allow registration of members of any club to to keep track of existing members to there club

 ## Issue Statement

 They have a pen and paper system.
 They cannot tell who are the actual members of the club.
 They want an